vyadh/nutest/README.md

 ## Roadmap

 - Show fuller error text when not a matching error
+- Highlight differences in output using background colours like a diff tool.
+- More sophisticated change display rather than simple assertion module output, e.g. differences in records and tables, perhaps displayed as tables
+- Fluent assertion module with pluggable matchers.
+-
 - Test report in standard format (cargo test JSON or nextest / JUnit XML)
 - Generate test coverage (in llvm-cov format to allow combining with Nushell coverage)

+## Future Ideas

 - Allow custom reporters
   - Also document use of store to translate from event to collected data.

-## Future Ideas

-- Highlight differences in output using background colours like a diff tool.
-- More sophisticated change display rather than simple assertion module output, e.g. differences in records and tables, perhaps displayed as tables
-- Fluent assertion module with pluggable matchers.
 - Test timing.
 - Funky dynamic terminal UI.
 - Exclusions of suite and/or tests.